ansys/optical-automation/ansys_optical_automation/scdm_process/Readme.md

 ### Functionality
-Class MaterialsFromCSV has methods to:
+The class ``MaterialsFromCSV`` has methods to:

- 1) create SPEOS materials specified in the csv file Materials.csv
+ - Create Speos materials specified in the CSV file ``Materials.csv``
- 2) create SCDM layers with the same names as SPEOS materials
+ - Create SpaceClaim layers with the same names as the Speos material
- 2) assign created materials to the geometries, if the geometry "property" field is equal to the material name.
+ - Assign created materials to the geometries, if the geometry ``property`` field is equal to the material name.
- 3) assign geometries to the SCDM layers based on the SPEOS material name.
+ - Aassign geometries to the SpaceClaim layers based on the Speos material name.

 ### Example usage:
-Your script should import the MaterialsFromCSV class:
+Your script should import the ``MaterialsFromCSV`` class:

     import sys
     sys.path.append("D:\\#PyOptics")